bryanpaget/bryanpaget.github.io/README.md

 ## Contributing

 While contributions are not expected, you are welcome to suggest changes or improvements by submitting an issue or pull request.

-## License

-This project is licensed under the [insert license type] license.
-See the LICENSE file for more details.